 Macedonia is a small, landlocked country located in the central Balkan Peninsula in Southeastern Europe.
 It is bordered by Albania, Bulgaria, Greece, Kosovo, and Serbia.
-Macedonia is a major transportation corridor from Western and Central Europe to Aegean Sea and Southern Europe to Western Europe.
-The government system is a parliamentary democracy.
-The chief of state is the President and the head of government is the Prime Minister.
+Macedonia is a major transportation corridor from Western and Central Europe to the Aegean Sea and Southern Europe to Western Europe.
+The government system is a parliamentary democracy; the chief of state is the president, and the head of government is the prime minister.
 Macedonia has a small, open economy that is vulnerable to economic developments in Europe and dependent on regional integration for continued economic growth.
 Macedonia is a member of the Central European Free Trade Agreement (CEFTA).

 Select variable and countries to compare in table format.